benjdj6/FilmVault/README.md

 To Do (1-most severe 5-least severe)
 ====================================
+Change end point paths to be cleaner/more intuitive - Sev 2

 Fix responses to all be JSON - Sev 2

 Deploy to AWS - Sev 2

 Token duplicate check callback restructure - Sev 4

+Cleanup callbacks - Sev 4

 Clean up comments - Sev 5